reproducible-reporting/stepup-reprep/docs/advanced_topics/sync_zenodo.md

     This feature was added to StepUp RepRep 1.3.

+    As of StepUp RepRep 3.1, the schema of the `zenodo.yaml` file has changed.
+    The `sync_zenodo()` function interacts with Zenodo through the invenio RMD REST API, which is not officially documented yet,
+    but it offers more features than the official Zenodo API.

 StepUp RepRep can create a draft dataset in Zenodo on your behalf, and automatically update it when the local versions of your files have changed.
 You can also provide metadata within your StepUp project,